Click the boxes below for more information about the subaward process.

 Additional time will likely be required at the subrecipient institution for their internal review and sign-off before inclusion in Tufts proposal.
 Please plan for this additional time prior to the deadline for Tufts internal approvals.

-If either the subrecipient or the prime organization is a first-time collaborator with Tufts, the ORA Signing Official will request that this organization would be authorized in Research Administration System (RAS).
+If either the subrecipient or the prime organization is a first-time collaborator with Tufts, the Pre-Award Signing Official will request that this organization would be authorized in Research Administration System (RAS).

-ORA negotiates incoming subawards and issues subawards to collaborating organizations when Tufts proposals are funded.
-Subawards and subaward amendments are signed by ORA Signing Officials.
+Pre-Award negotiates incoming subawards and issues subawards to collaborating organizations when Tufts proposals are funded.
+Subawards and subaward amendments are signed by Pre-Award Signing Officials.

-As part of completing the RAQ, ORA will request audit information from entities that are not subject to single audit (those are non-federal entities that expend less than $750,000 in Federal awards during their fiscal year).
-A copy of the information will be shared with SPA for recording in the subrecipient audit file.
+As part of completing the RAQ, Pre-Award will request audit information from entities that are not subject to single audit (those are non-federal entities that expend less than $750,000 in Federal awards during their fiscal year).
+A copy of the information will be shared with Central Post-Award for recording in the subrecipient audit file.